HenrikBengtsson/doFuture/cran-comments.md

-# CRAN submission doFuture 0.12.1
+# CRAN submission doFuture 0.12.2

-on 2022-03-30
+on 2022-04-25

-I've verified this submission have no negative impact on any of the 20 reverse package dependencies available on CRAN and Bioconductor.
+I've verified this submission has no negative impact on any of the 23 reverse package dependencies available on CRAN and Bioconductor.

 Thanks in advance